MisterTea/MemeGenerator/README.md

 # MemeGenerator

 Share jokes with your team!
-Visit http://ucfpawn.dyndns.info:3010/ for a demo

 ## Requirements